Inn at the crossroads

 The sign was never replaced and people eventually forgot about the dragons.
 The inn became known as the River Inn, since at that time the Trident flowed beneath its back door and half its rooms were built out over the water.
 It was said that the inn's guests could throw a line out their window and catch fish.
 There was also a ferry landing at the inn, where travelers could cross to Lord Harroway's Town and Whitewalls.
 However, c.220 AC-230 AC, when Masha Heddle's grandfather was the innkeeper, the river moved.
 These days the smallfolk call the inn the crossroads inn.

 A Game of Thrones

 While traveling to King's Landing, the royal retinue of King Robert I Baratheon stops at the crossroads inn.
-Prince Joffrey Baratheon is wounded by the direwolf Nymeria near the ruby ford north of the inn.
+Prince Joffrey Baratheon is wounded by the direwolf Nymeria near the ruby ford south of the inn.

 A Clash of Kings

 A Storm of Swords

 Masha Heddle's nephew reopens the inn, bringing in whores to attract customers.
 Visiting the inn for wine and information, Sandor Clegane and Arya Stark happen upon three of Gregor Clegane's men.
 After a brief conversation, in which Sandor warns the innkeeper that the Mountain's men plan to torture him to find out where he keeps his gold, a fight breaks out.
 Sandor and Arya kill Polliver, the Tickler, and a Sarsfield squire, but Sandor is badly wounded in the mêlée.